 Git

 Git is cryptographically secure, but it’s not foolproof.
-If you’re taking work from others on the internet and want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG.
-Introduction to GPG First of all, if you want to sign anything you need to get GPG configured and your personal key installed. hzxie@XieHaozhe-PC:~$ gpg --list-keys /home/hzxie/.gnupg/pubring.gpg ------------------------------ pub 1024D/381BA480 2007-02-15 uid Johannes Ranke (CRAN Debian archive) <jranke@uni-bremen.de> pub 4096R/3DBF9592 2016-03-28 uid Haozhe Xie (GPG key for GitHub) <cshzxie@gmail.com> sub 4096R/BFEB9969 2016-03-28 If you don’t have a key installed, you can generate one with gpg --gen-key.
+If you take work from others on the internet and want to verify that commits are actually from a trusted source, Git can sign and verify work with GPG.
+Generate a GPG Key To sign anything, you first need GPG installed and a personal key.
+Check whether you already have one: gpg --list-keys /home/hzxie/.gnupg/pubring.gpg ------------------------------ pub 4096R/3DBF9592 2016-02-15 uid Haozhe Xie (GPG key for GitHub) <noreply@haozhexie.com> sub 4096R/BFEB9969 2016-02-15 If the list is empty, generate a key.
+On GPG 2.1 and later, --full-generate-key lets you choose the algorithm and a 4096-bit RSA key, which GitHub recommends:

 If you are or want to be an open-source developer, you must try GitHub.
 It is a new hosted Git repository service that’s being called a “social network” for programmers.
 It is basically a distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Setup SSH key Generate SSH Key If you have created your account at GitHub and now you want to work with it from your terminal.
+Setup SSH key Generate SSH Key Suppose you have created your account at GitHub and now want to work with it from your terminal.